Vision Examples in the Food and Pharmaceutical Industries

 Inspecting for chipping of bottle mouths

 Inspect the mouths of glass bottles for chipping.
-Conventional vision systems could not inspect minute defects such as chipping, resulting in misjudgment.
+Conventional machine vision could not inspect minute defects such as chipping, resulting in misjudgment.

 The XG-X/CV-X Series provides image enhance filters, including Shading Correction and Contrast Conversion, to ensure reliable detection of the change in shade.
 The system can recognize chipping of glass bottles generated during manufacturing and prevent the chips from entering products and leakage of contents after shipment.